brucelowekamp/envoyproxyhacking/envoy-dynamic/README.md

 podscanner.py (in the envoy image) is the key logic for updating the config.
 It polls the k8s api-server every 5 seconds and writes out config files that establishes a "Cluster" that has each pod labeled with metadata with its id.
-The Listener is configured to extract the node header and then route to a pod with that metadata.
+The Listener is configured to copy the urlparam (if present) to the header, then use the node header to route to a pod with that metadata.
 If there is no node header or if the requested node is not found, round-robin routing is used.

 The static config used by Envoy in this setup basically just tells it to open an admin port (9902) and to read the two dynamic config files.